existagon/sldc/README.md

-# sld-checker
+# sldc
-Checks DNS records of a secondary level domain across all TLDs
+Checks DNS for IP of a secondary level domain across all TLDs